 Save and close the file.
 Restart vsftpd service to take effect the changes:

-Check if vsftpd service is running or not using command:
+Check if vsftpd service is running or not using the command:

-Congratulation’s!
+Congratulations!
 You have successfully installed vsftpd.
 Thanks for using this tutorial for installing vsftpd in Ubuntu 16.04 (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official vsftpd web site.
+For additional help or useful information, we recommend you check the official vsftpd web site.